gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 They're here!"

 The soldiers marched into Starboard Town in two columns, their helmets gleaming in the sun.
-Each man wore a steel breastplate, and had a short steel sword belted around his waist.
-They were clean-shaven and
-unremarkable: brown-skinned, dark-haired, neither tall nor short.
+Each one wore a steel breastplate and had a short steel sword belted around their waist.
+They were clean-shaven and unremarkable: brown-skinned, dark-haired, neither tall nor short.
 Their heavy boots made a *tramp, tramp, tramp* Starboard Town hadn't heard since the ancestors of the Avauntois had capured the mountain four hundred years before.